 News & Awards

-Duane Morris has been repeatedly recognized for its family friendly workplace, most recently by the San Francisco Gender Equality Principles Initiative.
-GEP drew attention to Duane Morris’ Mindful Return program which provides expecting mothers and those poised to rejoin the workforce with resources, training, tools and practical advice to help facilitate a thoughtful and successful return to work after maternity leave.
+Duane Morris has been repeatedly recognized for its family-friendly workplace, most recently by the San Francisco Gender Equality Principles Initiative.
+GEP drew attention to Duane Morris’ Mindful Return program which provides expecting mothers and those poised to rejoin the workforce with resources, training, tools, and practical advice to help facilitate a thoughtful and successful return to work after maternity leave.
 Previously, the firm was ranked by Working Mother and Flex-Time Lawyers as one of the Best Law Firms for Women.
-In 2016, Duane Morris was named a “Best Place to Work for Women Over 35” by Crain's Chicago Business and the year before won the Advancing Women Company Award by the Philadelphia Business Journal and was listed among Yale Law Women’s Top Ten Family Friendly Firms.
+In 2016, Duane Morris was named a “Best Place to Work for Women Over 35” by Crain’s Chicago Business and the year before won the Advancing Women Company Award by the Philadelphia Business Journal.
+The firm also was listed among Yale Law Women’s Top Ten Family Friendly Firms.